StellarSand/privacy-settings/Privacy Settings/Windows-10.md

 - Allow downloads from other PCs: Off

 #### Windows Security

-- Virus & threat protection > Virus & threat protection settings > Manage settings > All protections on (Except automatic sample submission)
+- Virus & threat protection > Virus & threat protection settings > Manage settings > All protections on (Except `Automatic sample submission`)
-- Firewall & network protection > All firewalls should be on for domain, public and private networks.
+- Firewall & network protection > Firewall should be on for domain, public and private networks.
+- Device security > Core isolation details >
+  - Enable everything
+    > :information_source: **NOTE**: Sometimes some of these can't be enabled due to an incompatible driver or software.